joserapa98/tensorkrowch/README.md

 ## License

-TensorKrowch is licensed under the MIT License.
+**TensorKrowch** is licensed under the MIT License.
 Please see the [LICENSE](https://github.com/joserapa98/tensorkrowch/blob/master/LICENSE.txt) file for more information.

 ## Citing

 If you use TensorKrowch in your work, please cite [TensorKrowch's paper](https://www.arxiv.org/abs/2306.08595):

-- J. R. Pareja Monturiol, D. Pérez-García, and A. Pozas-Kerstjens, Quantum 8, 1364 (2024), arXiv:2306.08595.
+- J. R. Pareja Monturiol, D. Pérez-García, and A. Pozas-Kerstjens, "TensorKrowch: Smooth integration of tensor networks in machine learning", Quantum **8**, 1364 (2024), arXiv:2306.08595.

 ```
 @article{pareja2024tensorkrowch,